 The school has a duty to safeguard all its pupils.
 If a child is absent, the parents/carers should inform the school on the first day of absence, and each following day of absence, stating the reason.

-This may be done before 9am on the day of absence, by telephoning the school office, emailing admin@hooleceprimary.cheshire.sch.uk or by leaving a telephone message on the school's answerphone service.
+Parents/carers should report absences before 9am on the day of absence, by telephoning the school office on 01244 323890, emailing admin@hooleceprimary.cheshire.sch.uk or by leaving a telephone message on the school's answerphone service.